Shrubhog/hello-git/README.md

 # hello-git
-Just my first test repo
+Just my first test repo.
 This account will host my projects.
 No more comments.
 Onto commit.